ayrat555/fang/fang/README.md

 # Fang

 Background task processing library for Rust.
-It uses Postgres DB as a task queue.
+It can use PostgreSQL, SQLite or MySQL as an asyncronous task queue.

 ## Key Features